Sarah627/Java_miniatures/README.md

     3. Passing Arrays to Methods.
     4. Returning an Array from a Method.
     5. Variable-Length Argument Lists.
-    6. Searching & Sorting Arrays.
-    7. Arrays Class.
+    6. Arrays Class.
-    8. Command Line Arguments.
+    7. Command Line Arguments.

 #### Array Basics:
 - If you are familiar with C/C++ the array declaration would be like that: